onjoma/events-calendar-export/README.md

 2. Extract it to your `/wp-content/plugins/` directory
 3. Activate the plugin through the WordPress admin panel

-### Requirements
-- WordPress 5.0 or higher
-- PHP 7.4 or higher
-- [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/) plugin must be installed and activated

 > 📝 **Note**: All required dependencies are included in the plugin.
 No additional installation steps are needed.

 ## 🚀 Usage